petermendoza/petermendoza/README.md

 #

 - 👋 Hi, I’m @petermendoza
-- 👀 I’m interested in software development and automation
+- 👀 I’m interested in software and web development as of now
 - 🌱 I’m currently learning Computer Science at University of Houston

 - 📫 How to reach me: